agryaznov/ethink/README.md

 ![MetaMask 1](.images/dapp-4.png)

 Cool, we have just used an web3js dApp to send some eggs between accounts on our Duck network!
-Keep going, in few momenta we'll call our ink! contract with it!
+Keep going, in a few moments we'll call our ink! contract with it!

 #### Making 3. **🚀 dApp (advanced): ink! + MetaMask**.